sublimelsp/LSP/.github/ISSUE_TEMPLATE/bug_report.md

 **Additional context**
 Add any other context about the problem here.
 For example, whether you're using a helper package or your manual server configuration in LSP.sublime-settings.
-When using a manual server configuration please include it here.
+When using a manual server configuration please include it here if you believe it's applicable.